Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tough opponent

 In a difficult group A, U23 Philippines has successfully defeated U23 Malaysia to win second place behind host U23 Indonesia to reach the semi-finals.
-Under the leadership of coach Garrath McPherson, despite having 14 student players, U23 Philippines still proved to be a tough opponent.
+Under the guidance of coach Garrath McPherson, despite having 14 student players, U23 Philippines still proved to be a tough opponent.

 With two goals against U23 Malaysia, Otu Banatao showed that he will be a big danger to the defense of U23 Vietnam.

-Against U23 Cambodia, who were considered weaker, the U23 Vietnam defense conceded a goal from a header in a corner kick.
+Against U23 Cambodia, who were considered weaker, the U23 Vietnam defense conceded a goal from a header from a corner kick.
 And now, against U23 Philippines, who have good physique and are good at playing high balls, the U23 Vietnam defense must play even more focused.

 Especially in the context that U23 Vietnam may not have the strongest defense because center back Pham Ly Duc has an ankle problem and needs to be monitored further in the training session on the evening of July 24.